MannLabs/alphadia/docs/methods/dist_search_setup.md

     - --second_search (1/0): whether to perform a second search with the focused MBR library
     - --lfq (1/0): whether to perform LFQ quantification of the second search results

+A typical call for running the search could look like this: 'sbatch outer.sh --nnodes 3 --search_config search.config', where the 'search.config' contains the name of the .csv file containing rawfile paths and other settings, and '--nnodes 3' indicates that the search will be parallelized across three nodes.

 Running the search creates five subdirectories in the target folder:

 - _predicted_speclib_: If spectral library prediction was set, this folder contains the .hdf spectral library